Patrick-JY/314Project/readme.md

 Data downloaded from [here](https://nijianmo.github.io/amazon/index.html#complete-data)

-### the program will output a 3 files to the current directory
+### the program will output 3 files to the current directory
 1. output.txt with the command line output
     ```
        Vader tester started